encarsia/non/README.md

  * have an overview of posts, pages, listings, images, files, translations and site statistics
  * open files from app or load article in a browser on right click
  * keep track of changes made since last build (hint: **bold**)
- * create new posts and pages (in default ReST format)
+ * create new posts and pages
+ * write in default reStructuredText, Markdown is also available if configured
  * build, preview and deploy to GitHub or GitLab or a custom target¹
- * create translation file on right click in the 'Translation' tab
+ * create translation files on right click in the 'Translation' tab
  * bookmark and switch between different Nikola site instances (beta feature)

 ¹ For deploying to GitLab the `nikola github_deploy` command is used.
 See this [Example Nikola site using GitLab Pages](https://gitlab.com/pages/nikola) for details on how to setup your Nikola configuration.
 The second "Deploy" toolbutton is active if you setup `DEPLOY_COMMANDS` in your `conf.py` and will execute the _default_ preset.